lirantal/Proactive-Controls-for-JavaScript-Supply-Chain-Security/README.md

 ### Review open source package health

 - ✅ Consult the current maintenance state of a package before installing it
-- ❌ Do not blindly install dependencies from the CLI using copy/paste from untrusted sources, and be cautious of misspelling, both of which can expose you to threats of typosqautting attacks.
+- ❌ Do not blindly install dependencies from the CLI using copy/paste from untrusted sources, and be cautious of misspelling, both of which can expose you to threats of typosquatting attacks.

 ## Secure use of Private Proxies

-The use of private proxies as a middle tier to interface with upstream open registries is a well known and commonly used practice within organizations and enterprsies.
+The use of private proxies as a middle tier to interface with upstream open registries is a well known and commonly used practice within organizations and enterprises.
 These proxies are often used in order to speed up artifacts downloads, save bandwidth, and serve as a local storage of private packages and libraries which has IP associated with it and the business wishes to not put in the public domain.

 These private proxies can be a commercially deployed product, like JFrog's Artifactory, or an open source community project like Verdaccio.

 A security research disclosure in 2021, dubbed [Dependency Confusion](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610) pointed weaknesses in how private packages are managed, which may allow malicious actors to replace an internal private package with a malicious one in the attacker's control.

-The security best practices layed out in this section are with regards to mitigating, and detecting occurences of Dependency Confusion, and they should be followed by software engineers and operations teams whom are managing artifacts proxies.
+The security best practices layed out in this section are with regards to mitigating, and detecting occurrences of Dependency Confusion, and they should be followed by software engineers and operations teams whom are managing artifacts proxies.

 ### Use .npmrc

 - ✅ Use a `.npmrc` configuration file in the project's source code repository
 - ✅ Provision a global `.npmrc` with internal proxy